Water-General/Requter/README.md

 The Simple Web Fuzzer and Request
 -----------
-Requter is macOS monterey simple Fuzzing and Request
+Requter is (macOS Monterey M1, 2020) simple Fuzzing and Request

 Installation
 -----------